jrzimmerman/jrzimmerman.github.io/content/post/ubuntu-server-configuration.md

----
-title: Ubuntu 14 Server Configuration
-slug: ubuntu-14-server-configuration
-date_published: 2015-10-15T17:57:00.000Z
-date_updated:   2016-06-14T05:09:24.000Z
----
++++
+author = "Justin Zimmerman"
+date = "2015-10-15T08:55:24-04:00"
+description = "A listing of important tasks to complete after spinning up your Ubuntu server." keywords = ["Ubuntu", "Server"] tags = ["Ubuntu"] title = "Ubuntu Server Configuration" topics = ["Ubuntu"] type = "post"

++++

-Below is a listing of important tasks to complete after setting up your Ubuntu server.
+Below is a listing of important tasks to complete after spinning up your Ubuntu server.

 ##### SSH login as root
 You should have added an ssh key to the instance during creation.
-SSH into the instance as root by `ssh root@server_ip_address`
+SSH into the instance as root with

+`ssh root@server_ip_address`

 ##### Update server to latest patches